ahmad-asyraf/Campsite-Reservation/README.md

 # Campsite-Reservation
 This is a Java web application for my Semester 4 - MVC/Centric project.
 The project is for reserving campsites.
-It allows users reerve for available campsites based on their preferred dates and amenities, and make reservations online.
+It allows users reserve for available campsites based on their preferred dates and amenities, and make reservations online.

 <h2>Technologies</h2>
 <ul>